How to Publicise Your Group

 Publicising your group is one of your most important tasks as a group organiser — there's no point in having a group if you don't have members!
 Below are some ways to find people potentially interested in EA and connect them with your group.

-Ideas for Promoting EA Groups
+Ideas for All Types of Groups

 Joining other groups